 The break through in the United States came when San Antonio based radio personality Joe Anthony started spinning their album on a regular basis, much to the delight of hard rocking Texans.
 This planted the seeds for what would result in Killer Dwarfs receiving a lot of attention South of Canada's border.

-Later that year, they signed a worldwide record deal with 'Epic Records', and hit the studio with acclaimed producer Simon Hanhart.
+Later, in 1987, they signed a worldwide record deal with 'Epic Records', and hit the studio with acclaimed producer Simon Hanhart.
 The result was the album Big Deal.
 Released in 1988, the album spawned the single and video We Stand Alone plus the tracks I'm Alive, Startin' to Shine, Tell Me Please that became popular on radio.
 Killer Dwarfs launched into a club tour of North America, and landed an opening spot for Iron Maiden's sold out tour of Great Britain; the tour climaxed with shows at Wembley Arena and the Hammersmith Odeon in London.

 Along with Rush, Lee Aaron, Helix, Annihilator, Anvil, Voivod and a few other's, Killer Dwarfs are one of the few Canadian hard rock acts to achieve international success.